 |Belt Size||20 x 60|

 Overall, we do not value the TRX 4500's programming as much as other treadmills in this price range.
 Nonetheless, the actual utility of this treadmill helps to make it a contender.
-The 2020 Best Buy Runner-Up in the $700 to $999 dollar range comes equipped with a decent build and valuable warranty.
+The 2021 Best Buy First Place Winner in the $700 to $999 dollar range comes equipped with a decent build and valuable warranty.
 This treadmill is a reasonable contender for the light to moderate user.